Attractors, Bifurcations and Curvature in Multi-field Inflation: Stability and bifurcations

-The inflaton-dependent mass for the orthogonal field provides a crucial difference with respect to the previous case, leading to a leading-term bifurcation at $\phi = 2 / (3L)$ at which point the curvature bound is satisfied.
+The effective mass for motion along $\chi=0$ reads $M^2_{\rm eff} ={m^2\over L}(\phi -{2\over 3L} ) $, becoming negative for $\phi< \phi_{\rm crit}=2/3L$.
 At larger field values the geodesic solution is stable as the orthogonal field is strongly stabilised, while it becomes unstable at smaller field values.
-At this point, two new stable non-geodesic solutions come into existence, thus again making up a pitchfork bifurcation (see fig.~\ref{fig:hyper}).
+At this point, two new stable non-geodesic solutions come into existence, thus making up a pitchfork bifurcation \cite{strogatz:2000} (see Fig.~\ref{fig:hyper}).